tannerdsilva/SwiftSlash/README.md

 	print("\(stderrChunk.count) bytes were sent through stderr")
 	stderrBlob += stderrChunk
 }

+//data can be written to stdin after a process is launched, like so... zfsProcessInterface.write(stdin:"hello".data(using.utf8)!)

 //retreive the exit code of the process. let exitCode = await zfsProcessInterface.exitCode()